matheusbc97/ficha_de_personagem/README.md

 ## Getting Started

-This project is project to learn more of flutter development
+This project is made for me to learn more of flutter development